satkar605/retention-optimizer/prescriptive-analysis.md

 ### 6.1 Budget Sensitivity Curve

-**Chart Type:** Line chart with dual y-axes

-**Description:** This chart displays the relationship between weekly budget (x-axis) and two key metrics: expected net value (primary y-axis, blue line) and ROI percentage (secondary y-axis, orange line).
-The chart reveals diminishing returns beyond $200 budget, with ROI declining sharply as budget increases.

-**Key Insight:** The optimal budget allocation is $150-$200, where we balance high absolute value with strong ROI.
+A line chart with dual y-axes displays the relationship between weekly budget and two key metrics: expected net value and ROI percentage.
+The x-axis ranges from $50 to $500, with the primary y-axis showing net value ($0 to $4,000) as a blue line and the secondary y-axis displaying ROI (0% to 2000%) as an orange line.
+The net value curve exhibits concave behavior, flattening after $200, while ROI declines exponentially as budget increases.
+A vertical reference line at $150 marks the current budget allocation.
+The optimal budget allocation falls between $150-$200, where we balance high absolute value with strong ROI.

-[Chart would show:]
-- X-axis: Budget ($50 to $500)
-- Y-axis (left): Net Value ($0 to $4,000)
-- Y-axis (right): ROI (0% to 2000%)
-- Blue line: Net value (concave, flattening after $200)
-- Orange line: ROI (declining exponentially)
-- Vertical reference line at $150 (current budget)

 ---

 ### 6.2 Constraint Binding Analysis

-**Chart Type:** Horizontal bar chart

-**Description:** This chart shows the utilization rate of each operational constraint, highlighting which constraints are binding (100% utilization) and which have slack.
+A horizontal bar chart illustrates the utilization rate of each operational constraint, highlighting which constraints are binding (100% utilization) and which have slack.
+The table below summarizes the constraint status.

 | Constraint              | Limit | Used | Utilization | Status      |
 |-------------------------|-------|------|-------------|-------------|